There are a lot of questions regarding coronavirus COVID-19, and we want to make sure our patients have the most current and accurate information.

 - Clean and disinfect frequently touched objects and surfaces.

-Most people who get a cough and fever do not need to be seen by a Health Care Provider.
-However, if you develop significant breathing problems or shortness of breath, please call the office to speak to a nurse.
-She will help determine if you should have a telehealth consult with a provider or be seen in the Emergency Room.
+If you develop any of these symptoms, please call the office to speak to a nurse.
+She will help determine if you should have a telehealth consult with a provider, be referred for COVID-19 testing, or be seen in the Emergency Room.